CascadingCascade/Cassidy-Guides/Pointers in C.md

 # What is a pointer?
 Most sources out there will tell you something like this:

-"A pointer is a memory address."
+"A pointer is a variable that stores an address."

 This sounds reasonable, and when you try something like this: